 Apps to enhance your March Madness experience

 It’s Selection Sunday, the day the 68 teams that will play in this year’s NCAA Tournament are announced.
-Locally, only St. John’s is expected to get a bid, but these apps can help you watch all the games and boost your enjoyment as the tournament heads to its conclusion in Minneapolis on April 8.
+Locally, only St. John’s is hopeful of a bid, but these apps can help you watch all the games and boost your enjoyment as the tournament heads to its conclusion in Minneapolis on April 8.

 NCAA March Madness Live